 For more information about the yoga we teach during our Retreats and Holidays in Andalucia, Spain please scroll down.

-The Yoga we offer is Ashtanga Vinyasa Yoga, Yin Yoga and Hatha Yoga.
-The classes are designed for everyone.
+The Yoga we offer is Ashtanga Vinyasa Yoga inspired, Yin Yoga and Hatha Yoga.

 Ashtanga Yoga Inspired